dechevgfx/ReactProperties/README.md

 > This directory contains custom hooks that can be used across different components of the application.

--   ### AuthStatus custom hook
+-   ### useAuthStatus custom hook

-    The AuthStatus custom hook is a React hook that checks the authentication status of a user and returns whether they are logged in or not, along with a checking status.
+    The useAuthStatus custom hook is a React hook that checks the authentication status of a user and returns whether they are logged in or not, along with a checking status.
 This hook is designed to be used with Firebase's authentication service, using the getAuth and